folivermm/movie-back-end-main/README.md

 - Open the `.env` file you created earlier and replace the value of `DATABASE_URL` with the copied database URL.

 5. **Deploy Backend on Render:**
-- Connect your GitHub backend repository and create a web service.
+- Create a web service and connect the GitHub backend repository.
 - Change commands to: `npm install` and `npm start`.
 - **IMPORTANT:** Add an environmental variable with key `DATABASE_URL` and value as your Elephant SQL URL.
 - Create the web service.